WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Title** *(10 words)*: Brain Networks in Python

 * KW note - this is a pretty crummy title - I'm totally up for a better one..
+  * IS: I like it. it's to the point.
+Unfortunately it acronymises to BNP... brainpy and pybrain already taken.
+NetworkNoggins?

 **Provide a brief description of your project or event**